onelightLec/gspGenome_S23/README.md

 # The Complex Genome: Structure to Function
 The Complex Genome Course of the Graduate Seminar Program (GSP) - Summer 2023

-The Complex Genome: Structure to Function (gspGenome) is a Graduate Seminar Program course run by One Lights Edu in the Summer of 2023.
+The Complex Genome: Structure to Function (GSPgenome) is a Graduate Seminar Program course run by One Lights Edu in the Summer of 2023.

 Author and course director: **Diwen (Steven) Gan** ([digan@ucsd.edu](mailto:digan@ucsd.edu))

 # Overview